Moduli spaces of abstract and embedded Kummer varieties: Introduction

 \section{Introduction}

+The main subject of this work are the moduli of Kummer varieties.
+These varieties can be defined in an abstract way as the quotient of an abelian variety, or as the image of a natural embedding from principally polarized abelian varietis.

-Let $A$ an abelian variety and denote by $i:A\to A$ its natural involution.
+In order to define the moduli of abstract Kummers, let $A$ an abelian variety of dimension $g$ and denote by $i:A\to A$ its natural involution.
 We define the abstract Kummer variety of $A$ as $\kum{A}:= A/\langle i\rangle$.
-If $g\ge2$, $\kum A$ is a singular variety of the same dimension of $A$ with $2^{2g}$ singular points of multiplicity $2^{g-1}$ corresponding to the image of the 2-torsion points via the projection $\pi:A\to A/\langle i\rangle$ (see~\cite[Section 4.8]{BL04}).
-If $A$ is an elliptic curve, then $\kum A\cong\PP^1$ and the projection $\pi:A\to\PP^1$ is a $2:1$ cover branching over four points $p_1,\dots,p_4$ which are the image by $\pi$ of the 2-torsion points of the elliptic curve.
-For this reason, we will consider the Kummer variety of an elliptic curve as a $4$-pointed rational curve.
+If $g\ge2$, $\kum A$ is a singular variety of the same dimension as $A$ with $2^{2g}$ singular points corresponding to the image of the 2-torsion points via the projection $\pi:A\to A/\langle i\rangle$ (see~\cite[Section 4.8]{BL04}).

-The first important result of our paper concerns the moduli stack $\Ka_g$ of abstract Kummer varieties, that is the stackification of the category fibered in groupoids over schemes whose objects are abelian schemes quotiented by their natural involution (see Definition \ref{def_ka}).
+The first result of our paper concerns the moduli stack $\Ka_g$ of abstract Kummer varieties of dimension $g$, that is the stackification of the category fibered in groupoids over schemes whose objects are abelian schemes quotiented by their natural involution (see Definition \ref{def_ka}).

-\begin{thmx} The category $\Ka_g$ is a Deligne-Mumford stack, its coarse space is the moduli space $\bm A_g$ of principally polarized abelian varieties. \end{thmx}
+\begin{thmx} The category $\Ka_g$ is a Deligne-Mumford stack.
+Its coarse space is the moduli space $\aa_g$ of principally polarized abelian varieties. \end{thmx}